 This lang-range projection of Chinese naval power was a one-off, and in subsequent decades the Ming not only called a halt to these maritime expeditions but broke up the fleet and proved incapable of defending the coast of China against pirate attacks.

-The government of an enormous country like China always faced a strategic dilemma: do you concentrate your forces on the frontiers, or at the centre?
+The government of an enormous country like China always faced a strategic dilemma: do you concentrate your forces on the frontiers, or at the center?

 The Han emperors tried to find a balance by stationing strong garrisons near the frontier but keeping large numbers of troops in and near the capital to guard the emperor and act as a strategic reserve.
 This worked for much of the time, but only because the threat from beyond the frontiers subsided early in the Han period and did not grow again until towards the end of the dynasty.